We no longer accept EFTPOS or cash payments at the counter.

 Processing of documents

 Toitū Te Whenua will check to see if the documents submitted meet the legal and registration requirements.
-We endeavour to do this within 20-25 working days but this timeframe can vary.
+Processing will begin once payment has been received.
 As part of this process, Toitū Te Whenua may contact the witness or signatory to the instrument (see section 3 of the Guideline).

 If all requirements are met, the instrument will be registered.
 Toitū Te Whenua will send you confirmation of registration.
 This does not include a copy of the updated record of title, which you may wish to order afterwards, so you can review how the title has been changed.